The Heathen Chinee: Response

 In this vein, Harte intended "Plain Language from Truthful James" to be a satire of the prevalent prejudice among Irish laborers in northern California against the Chinese immigrants competing for the same work.
+He intended for the reader to sympathize with the victim, Ah Sin.
 However, the predominantly white middle-class readership of the Overland and the periodicals that reprinted it interpreted and embraced the poem as mocking the Chinese.
 These immigrants had been drawn in by the California Gold Rush and a boom in labor jobs, but relations with American-born citizens were tense.
 The more recent economic downturn in California had made tensions even worse.
 Readers took certain phrases of the poem out of context, including "we are ruined by Chinese cheap labor!", and used the poem to reinforce their own racism.
+They sympathized with Ah Sin's attacker, William Nye.

 The poem was also frequently parodied.
 The poem "Three Aces", signed "Carl Byng", was published in the Buffalo Express in December 1870, not long after "Plain Language from Truthful James" first appeared.
 The poem was widely attributed to Mark Twain and labeled a "feeble imitation" of Harte.
 Twain angrily denied the charge and demanded a retraction, writing to the editor Thomas Bailey Aldrich, "I am not in the imitation business".
 Harte, in turn, targeted Twain years later in his 1893 story "Ingénue of the Sierras" by creating an unsavory character named "Charley Bing", modeled after Twain.
 The incident was one of several in a long rivalry between the two authors.
 In 1898, The Overland Monthly ran a poem making fun of Harte himself, who had moved to Europe in 1871 and never returned, for forgetting what life was like in the west.